How are your tax dollars used?

 Did you know?

-Public Safety is the second largest budget expenditure item.
-Cook County provides services for the protection of persons and property through the provision of a court system, a jail system, a Sheriff police force, prosecution, and public defense.
-The County operates the second largest unified court system in the United States (which hears civil, criminal, and administrative cases), the second largest prosecutor’s office in the nation (which is responsible for the prosecution of all misdemeanor and felony crimes committed in the County), and one of the largest criminal defense firms in the Country with over 500 attorneys charged with representing every type of criminal offense and child protection violation.
+Public Safety is the second largest budget expenditure item at $1.69 billion.
+Cook County provides services for the protection of persons and property through the provision of a court system, a jail system, a Sheriff’s police force, prosecution, and public defense.
+The County operates the second-largest unified court system in the United States, hearing civil, criminal, and administrative cases.
+Cook County is also home to the second-largest prosecutor’s office in the nation, which is responsible for the prosecution of all misdemeanor and felony crimes committed in the County, and one of the largest criminal defense firms in the country with hundreds of attorneys charged with representing every type of criminal offense and child protection violation.
 The Cook County Department of Corrections is one of the largest single-site pretrial detention facilities in the United States.

 For a deeper dive into the Cook County Budget click HERE